Traditional knowledge and community owned solutions in conservation and development. A trainer’s guide

 Pantani – pronounced ‘pan-duh-nee’ — means “stories” in Makushi, the language of the Indigenous peoples of the North Rupununi, Guyana.
 It is also the chosen name for a digital storytelling project, which took place be- tween June 2014 and May 2015 with the help of local storytellers Lakeram Haynes, Grace Albert, Abigail Allicock, Kenneth Butler and Janissa Roberts.
 All stories were originally published online, on a blog called www.pantaniblog.org.
 This book proposes a selection of the best ones.

-Having evaluated the impact of the community identification, recording and sharing process, Project COBRA has demonstrated that indigenous community owned solutions can offer practical instruments to address challenges in sustainable development and the management of natural resources.
+Having evaluated the impact of the community identification, recording and sharing process, Project COBRA demonstrated that Indigenous community owned solutions can offer practical instruments to address challenges in sustainable development and the management of natural resources.
 These solutions can be a source of inspiration for other communities, as well as providing an effective and popular intervention for policy makers and governments to support.

 - Mistry, J. and Berardi, A. (2016).
 Complementing Indigenous community owned solutions with scientific knowledge.
 Science, 352(6291): 1274-1275.

 - Mistry, J., Berardi, A., Tschirhart, C., Bignante, E., Haynes, L., Benjamin, R., Albert, G., Xavier, R., Robertson, B., Davis, O., Jafferally, D. and de Ville, G. (2016).
 Community owned solutions: identifying local best practices for social-ecological sustainability.
-Ecology and Society, 21(2):42.
+Ecology and Society, 21(2):42. [online]

 - Tschirhart, C., Mistry, J., Berardi, A., Bignante, E., Simpson, M., Haynes, L., Benjamin, R., Albert, G., Xavier, R., Robertson, B., Davis, O., Verwer, C., de Ville, G. and Jafferally, D. (2016).
 Learning from one another: the effectiveness of horizontal knowledge exchange for natural resource management and governance.
-Ecology and Society, 21(2):41.
+Ecology and Society, 21(2):41. [online]

 - Oteros-Rozas, E., Martín-López, B., Daw, T., Bohensky, E., Butler, J., Hill, R., Martin-Ortega, J., Quinlan, A., Ravera, F., Ruiz-Mallén, I., Thyresson, M., Mistry, J., Palomo, I., Peterson, G., Plieninger, T., Waylen, K., Beach, D., Bohnet, I., Hamann, M., Hanspach, J., Hubacek, K., Lavorel, S. and Vilardy, S. (2015).
 Participatory scenario-planning in place-based social-ecological research: insights and experiences from 23 case studies.
-Ecology and Society 20(4): 32. [online]
+Ecology and Society, 20(4): 32. [online]

 - Berardi, A., J. Mistry, C. Tschirhart, E. Bignante, O. Davis, L. Haynes, R. Benjamin, G. Albert, R. Xavier, D. Jafferally and G. De Ville.
 (2015).
 Applying the system viability framework for cross-scalar governance of nested social-ecological systems in the Guiana Shield, South America.
-Ecology and Society 20(3): 42. [online]
+Ecology and Society, 20(3): 42. [online]

 - Mistry, J., Berardi, A., Bignante, E. and Tschirhart, C. (2015).
 Between a rock and a hard place: ethical dilemmas of local community facilitators doing participatory projects.
 Geoforum, 61: 27-35.